 Figure 4.
-A dimming schedule for a preprogrammed stand-alone luminaire control.
+Example of a A-dimming schedule for a preprogrammed stand-alone luminaire control.

 NOTE 4: The dimming is implemented using a maximum of three lighting levels and five time intervals depending on the lighting class of the design.